KanjiVG/kvg/cmd/README.md

 * __Makefile__ builds the Go binaries.

+* __make-skip-json.pl__ is a Perl script which makes the file `skip.json` from a copy of Kanjidic.
+You probably don't need to run this, since `skip.json` is already in the repository, but if you do need it, please install the prerequisite modules using `cpanm Data::Kanji::Kanjidic JSON::Create`.

 * __read-write-test.go__ provides a utility which reads and then writes back out all the files of kvg, and prints a report on which files differ from the standard formatting.